klmnden/azure-docs.tr-tr/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-dotnet-susi.md

                     NameClaimType = "name"
                 },

-                // Specify the scope by appending all of the scopes requested into one string (seperated by a blank space) Scope = $"openid profile offline_access {ReadTasksScope} {WriteTasksScope}" }
+                // Specify the scope by appending all of the scopes requested into one string (separated by a blank space) Scope = $"openid profile offline_access {ReadTasksScope} {WriteTasksScope}" }
         );